NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Scroll Trickster.md

 * * *

 You have a vast and overflowing collection of scroll scraps, riddled with errors and misspellings and leaking energy like a sieve.
-With enough care, you can coax these scroll scraps into functioning-briefly.
+With enough care, you can coax these scroll scraps into functioning—briefly.
 Each day during your daily preparations, you can create a single temporary scroll containing a 1st-rank spell.
-The spell must be a common spell from the Core Rulebook, or another spell you learned via Learn a Spell, and it must come from a tradition in which you have the corresponding skill trained.
+The spell must be a common spell, a spell to which you have access, or a spell you are able to cast, and you must be trained in the skill corresponding to at least one of the spell's traditions.
+You can use Learn a Spell to add spells to those you can use with this feat, even if you aren't a spellcaster.
 This scroll is an unstable, temporary item and loses its magic the next time you make your daily preparations if you haven't already used it.
-It can't be used to Learn the Spell.
+This temporary scroll can't be used to Learn the Spell.

 At 8th level, add a second temporary scroll containing a 2nd-rank spell.